-But I wasn’t looking for the importance of time.
-I ALREADY knew the importance- that’s why I was looking to manage my time better in the first place! *F-R-U-S-T-R-A-T-I-O-N*
+Thing is– I wasn’t looking for material on the importance of time!
+I ALREADY KNEW the importance- that’s why I was looking to manage my time better in the first place! *F-R-U-S-T-R-A-T-I-O-N*

 I’d find motivational quotes from Ibn- Qayyim, Ayahs and ahadith, and they would get me all motivated.
-But not for long before I swung back to my old ways.
+But it wouldn’t be long before I’d swing back to my old ways.

-# 1 I realized that information alone was never going to be enough to make the best use of my time.
+# 1 I realized that information alone COULD never be enough to make the best use of my time.

 Nobody wants to procrastinate.

 Above all, nobody really wants to waste time.

 We just don’t know how to change our behavior.